vahapgencdal/AI/NOTES/README.md

 1-Sentiment Analysis and Natural Language Processing (NLP) for SEC Filings https://blog.mlq.ai/sentiment-analysis-natural-language-processing-for-sec-filings/
 --- This is the almost same thing we are going to achieve
+--- Sentiment analysis (NLP analysis) takes 10-K reports for the past and analyzes them based on the main segments.
+Sentiment analysis can predict future buy or sell options.Buying / selling and holding options are dependent on similarity points.
+If company's similarity points is low that means buy or sell option.
+In order to understand buy or sell option look sentiment.
+If it is negative sell, otherwise buy.
+Conversely, high similarity points means that holding current position.

 2- The Positive Similarity of Company Filings and the Cross-Section of Stock Returns https://quantpedia.com/the-positive-similarity-of-company-filings-and-the-cross-section-of-stock-returns/